apache/shardingsphere/docs/blog/content/material/database.en.md

 1. Obtain the SQL and parameters input by the user by parsing the database protocol package or JDBC driver;

-2. Parse SQL into AST (Abstract Syntax Tree) according to lexical analyzer and grammar analyzer, and extract the information required for fragmentation;
+2. Parse SQL into AST (Abstract Syntax Tree) according to lexical analyzer and grammar analyzer, and extract the information required for sharding;

-3. Match the shard key according to the user preset algorithm and calculate the routing path;
+3. Match the shard key according to the user configured algorithm and calculate the routing path;

 4. Rewrite SQL as distributed executable SQL;